djwackey/dorsvr/README.md

 v=0
 o=- 1464450493310666 1 IN IP4 192.168.1.105
-s=H.264 Video, streamed by the LIVE555 Media Server i=test.264
+s=H.264 Video, streamed by the Dor Media Server i=test.264 t=0 0
-t=0 0
-a=tool:LIVE555 Streaming Media v2012.10.01
+a=tool:Dor Streaming Media v2012.10.01
 a=type:broadcast
 a=control:*
 a=range:npt=0-
-a=x-qt-text-nam:H.264 Video, streamed by the LIVE555 Media Server a=x-qt-text-inf:test.264
-m=video 0 RTP/AVP 96
+a=x-qt-text-nam:H.264 Video, streamed by the Dor Media Server a=x-qt-text-inf:test.264 m=video 0 RTP/AVP 96
 c=IN IP4 0.0.0.0